Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 $ ninja install
 ```

-Note: now you can go back to the "DPDK binding" section above to do the DPDK binding part for the backhaul SR-IOV NIC testing.
-The section below is needed for Accelerator driver binding.
+Note: now you completed the pre-req for "DPDK binding" section above, and can do the DPDK binding part for the backhaul SR-IOV NIC testing.
+However, to streamline things while you are in this section, it is better to continue below to configurate the Accelerator driver binding below, and then return the "DPDK binding" section.

 Build igb_uio (for Accelerator PF driver binding purpose)